Digital technology continues to catalyze the growth and evolution of the modern workplace.

 Optimization vs. transformation

-Before you develop a digital transformation strategy, it’s important to understand the difference between transformation and optimization.
+Before you develop a digital product design transformation strategy, it’s important to understand the difference between transformation and optimization.
 For example, if you’re adopting new tech to save time or minimize your day-to-day struggles, you’re probably optimizing your business rather than transforming it.

 Digital transformation involves a much deeper and more profound shift, with changes just as much about disruption as they are about refinement.